YEAR2012 - 2017

-The need for indoor spaces has to do with protection from the more aggressive aspects of the climate, such as storms, because it isn’t always possible to be outdoors.
+The need for indoor spaces has to do with protection from the more aggressive aspects of the climate, such as storms, because it isn’t always

-The two covered riding arenas, of different sizes, developed into an interesting structural challenge due to the considerably large spans, and this led to some experimentation.
+The two covered riding arenas, of different sizes, developed into an interesting structural challenge due to the considerably large spans, and this

 Structure defines space and functions.
 Structure is both the base and the finish.
 Structure defines the building because every element is both structure and space.